hollingsworthd/micronaut-libgdx-teavm/README.md

 ### Example app using LibGDX, TeaVM, and Micronaut

 Full-stack Java demo.
-Traditional desktop widgets rendered on the HTML5 WebGL/Canvas.
+Traditional desktop widgets rendered on the HTML5 WebGL/Canvas in the browser.
 Java 8 through version 17 bytecode conversion to JavaScript done by TeaVM.
 Widget/GUI toolkit provided by LibGDX.
 Integrated using Gdx-teaVM, spun off from the Dragome project.
 Served by Micronaut.
 Built with Gradle.